• Skip to primary navigation

 Google’s policies on reviews seem clear.

-There was once a forum mega thread about missing Google reviews which collated lots of info addressing the issue.
+The Google Product support forums once had a forum mega thread about missing Google reviews which collated lots of info addressing the issue.

 Unfortunately, that particular discussion thread was deleted when Google upgraded their forum software. 🙄